codegaze/Jekyll-Responsive-Images-Wrapper/README.md

 ## Configuration

 Open your `_config.yml` file to add the required configuration settings for this plugin.
-The required keys are the main `responsive-images-wrapper` and 'instances'.
+The required keys are the main `responsive-images-wrapper` and `instances`.

 **Settings example with all possible keys**